CPS-Innovation/cps-design-resources/README.md

 ## Contact the team

-The MOJ Design System is maintained by the CPS Design lead
+The  Design System is maintained by the CPS Design lead